 Print and cut out the cards you wish to use.
-There are 32 sets of cards and 7 wild cards that each feature an island nation not included in the main sets of cards.
+There are 88 sets of cards and 6 wild cards.
 The cards will last longer if they are printed on cardstock and laminated, but they can be used just as easily if they are printed on copy paper and laminated or just printed on paper.
 Cut the cards apart on the lines.
-You can use all 32 sets of cards to play or choose to use fewer sets if you want a shorter game.
+You can use all 88 sets of cards to play or choose to use fewer sets if you want a shorter game.
+There is also a blank page included that you or your students can use to create your own additional sets if you wish.